G-Core/product-documentation/documentation/storage/manage-s3-storage/configure-aws-sli-s3cmd-and-aws-javascript-sdk/remove-objects-from-a-bucket-automatically-with-aws-cli.md

 ## Manage a lifecycle policy with the UI

-If you are using S3 storage in Luxembourg, you can manage your lifecycle policy for buckets in the control panel according to the "<a href="https://gcore.com/docs/storage/manage-s3-storage/manage-buckets-via-the-control-panel#add-lifecycle-policy-available-for-s3-in-luxembourg-only">Manage buckets via the control panel</a>" guide.
+If you are using S3 storage in Luxembourg, you can manage your lifecycle policy for buckets in the Gcore Customer Portal according to the "<a href="https://gcore.com/docs/storage/manage-s3-storage/manage-buckets-via-the-control-panel#add-lifecycle-policy-available-for-s3-in-luxembourg-only">Manage buckets via the Gcore Customer Portal</a>" guide.